-78ECtHR, Ilascu and others v.
+&lt;sup>78ECtHR, Ilascu and others v.
 Moldavia and Russia, op. cit., par.
-393.

-79ECtHR, Ilascu and others v.
-Moldavia and Russia, op. cit., par 385: "In the Court's opinion, all of the acts committed by Russian soldiers with regard to the applicants, including their transfer into the charge of the separatist regime, in the context of the Russian authorities' collaboration with that illegal regime, are capable of engaging responsibility for the acts of that regime".
-ECtHR, Costello-Roberts v.
-United Kingdom of 25 March 1993, par.
-23-28.
+&lt;sup>79ECtHR, Ilascu and others v.
+Moldavia and Russia, op. cit., par 385: "In the Court's opinion, all of the acts committed by Russian soldiers with regard to the applicants, including their transfer into the charge of the separatist regime, in the context of the Russian authorities' collaboration with that illegal so to speak.
+This suggests a reversal of the onus probabandi, which brings to trial in Catan, when the court upheld its position against Russia stating that it had failed to prove that jurisdiction conditions for extraterritorial exercise had changed after Ilascu.

-80ECtHR, Catan and others v.
+&lt;sup>80ECtHR, Catan and others v.
 Moldavia and Russia, op. cit. par.
 115: "the test for establishing the existence of "jurisdiction" under Article 1 of the Convention has never been equated with the test for establishing a state's responsibility for an internationally wrongful act under international law (...)".
-81ECtHR, Catan and others v.
+ECtHR, Catan and others v.
 Moldavia and Russia, op. cit.